Clemapfel/jluna/docs/~manual.md

 In Julia, we use `[]` when we want the expression to be vectorized, and `()` when we want the expression to stay an object of type `Base.Generator`.
 The latter has the significant advantage that iterating and accessing its values is *lazy-eval*, meaning that we only do the any computation only when actually accessing the value.

-In `jluna`, we can create a generator expression using the postfix literal operator `_gen` on a C-string:
+In jluna, we can create a generator expression using the postfix literal operator `_gen` on a C-string:

 ```cpp
 // in Julia: